bansal19/PizzaParlour/README.md

 Factory: There are mutliple types of delivery (uber, foodora, in-house, etc.).
 Each of these delivery types will be a class that implements the OrderDistribution interface.
 A factory class will create the OrderDistribution object, filling in the constructor with the proper parameters based off the type (uber: JSON, foodora: CSV, in-house).

+Serialization: For each class we have defined, there is a toString method to serialize the data to JSON.

 Reference: [Uber Menu Integration API](https://developer.uber.com/docs/eats/guides/menu_integration)